Be sure to notify the Church Pension Group as soon as possible of any changes related to your beneficiaries.

 - A QDRO has tax and legal benefits – discuss this with your lawyer.

-- Refer to the QDRO Procedures for Lay Employees and Model QDRO Form for Lay Employees.
+- Refer to the QDRO Procedures for DB Plan and Model QDROs for the Lay DB Plan.

 - Your QDRO is subject to approval by The Church Pension Fund's Office of the General Counsel.